Last Call 50

 And speaking of not knowing what to expect, this was only my second taste of trail running at night (the first being a couple hours at Black Canyon 100k last year).
 I was reminded just how different...and just how HARD.... it can be!
 The contours of the trail just sorta wash out under a headlamp, and my clumsy ass was tripping over every rock and stumbling through every divot.

-At Last Call, the first aid station, Poor Man's, comes pretty quickly at mile 3.2.
+The first aid station, Poor Man's, comes pretty quickly at mile 3.2.
 My water was still pretty full at that point, so I sorta zipped through, stopping long enough to thank the volunteers.
 From there, the race leaves the washboard dirt roads and dances through a densely wooded single track trail.
 This is where the neon pink trail markers became absolute life-savers, and I relied heavily on them just to navigate through the woods.
 John marks his races well, but he doesn't over-do it, so you really need to stay alert and vigilant for those important trail markers!
-A lesson I would learn the hard way, as fate would have it.
+A lesson I would learn the hard way later in the race, as fate would have it.

 For instance, at the first water crossing at Beaver Creek, I missed the fact that there was a line of pink ribbons leading to a log bridge in the darkness, so I just trampled right through the creek.
 Wet feet have yet to really bother me during a run, so I wasn't too concerned about it at the time.
 My shoes and socks dried out during the gradual climb up to the Jungle Hill aid station.
 The trail was still pretty smooth at this point, so I was able to comfortably trot along for most of it.
 I took stock of my water at Jungle Hill and decided that I still had enough to get me the remaining 4 miles to Trout Creek aid, so I had a quick piece of quesadilla from the amazing volunteers there and continued on my way.